 Nothing brings us more joy than watching young adults trust God with their lives, break the orphan cycle, and step into their future as confident children of God.

-In a few months, Fabiola will graduate from nursing school.
+Soon, Fabiola will graduate from nursing school.

 Ultimately, she hopes to get into medical school to pursue her dream of becoming a doctor.
 She is a role model to other kids in the program, encouraging them to work hard to reach their goals just like she is reaching her own.